Custom uploader

 Example argument:

-This syntax will be replaced with file name.
-Most of the time you don't need to use this syntax because when doing multipart/form-data file upload, file name already included in request.
+This syntax will be replaced with the file name.
+Most of the time, you don't need to use this syntax because when doing multipart/form-data file uploads, the file name is already included in the request.

 Syntax: